Install and configure the management REST APIs in BizTalk Server

 Starting with BizTalk Server 2016 Feature Pack 1, there's a Windows PowerShell script that installs these REST APIs, and their swagger definitions.
 These APIs make REST calls to remotely manage ports, orchestrations, partners, agreements, pipelines, and more.

-Install Feature Pack 2 on your BizTalk Server
+Install Feature Pack 2 or newer feature pack on your BizTalk Server.

 Install IIS on the BizTalk Server.
 In most BizTalk Server environments, IIS is already installed.
 See Hardware and Software Requirements for BizTalk Server 2016.
-Confirm IIS is installed on the BizTalk Server by opening Internet Information Services Manager.
+Confirm IIS is installed by opening Internet Information Services Manager.

 Step 1: Install the REST APIs

-Run Windows PowerShell as Administrator (Start menu, type PowerShell, right click, and select Run as administrator).
+Run Windows PowerShell as Administrator (Start menu > type PowerShell > right click > Run as administrator).

 Go to the BizTalk installation folder (for example, type: